 While adapting to mundane household tasks, Tatsu finds that being a house husband has its own challenges, from the battlefield known as supermarket sales to failures in the kitchen.
 Despite living peacefully, misunderstandings seem to follow him left and right.
 The Way of the Househusband follows the daily life of the comically serious ex-yakuza as he leaves behind his dangerous previous life to become a stay-at-home husband.

-- strangely endearing (he’s a domesticated ex-gangster being a house husband)
+- Strangely endearing (he’s a domesticated ex-gangster being a house husband and all).

 If you like fairy tales:

 The Girl from the Other Side by Nagabe

 Long ago, there was a god of light and a god of darkness.
 While those devoted to the god of light experienced happiness and good fortune, the god of darkness would play tricks on the people and steal their joy.
 And so, as the legend goes, the god of light decided to punish him by turning him into a monster.
 Enraged by this, the god of darkness wielded his punishment as a curse in order to inflict suffering upon others.
 Because of his actions, he was banished to the Outside, where he and his monstrous children are to remain for eternity, while those from the Inside must never come in contact with someone from the Outside, lest they be cursed with a hideous form.